Where do you get your funding?

 Can you come and get the injured animal in my yard?

-Yes we can help you, depending on how far away you are from our Centre.
+Yes we can help you, depending on how far away you are from our facility.
 We rely on a network of volunteers to assist us with patient transport.
 We do encourage and support the finder to contain and transport the patient if at all possible, saving us valuable volunteer time and creating a unique experience for the finder.
-We encourage you to call us for advice when finding an injured animal and we can come with a transport plan together.
+We encourage you to call us for advice when finding an injured animal and we can come up with a transport plan together.